simonekranawetter/hello-real-world/100daysofcode.md

 This might be the best and hardest bit of advice besides the "take breaks" bit.
 I just wanna know all the things.

+## Day 23 (17th of June 2022)

+I am taking the occasional day off.
+Today I just added a little code of conduct to Athena and read a bit in Eloquent JS.
+And so much more Neovim practice.